maximilianh/crisporWebsite/README.md

     cd hg38
     wget -r -l1 --no-parent -nd  --reject 'index*' --reject 'robots*' http://crispor.tefor.net/genomes/hg38/

-Look into the "tools" directory [https://github.com/maximilianh/crisporWebsite/tree/master/tools], try the script crisprAddGenome.
-You may need to download `twoBitToFa` from http://hgdownload.cse.ucsc.edu/admin/exe/linux.x86_64/ and install the tool `gffread` by installing cufflinks on your machine (e.g. with `apt-get install cufflinks`).
+If you need to add a new genomes, this is quite a bit more involved.
+Ideally you want gene models in the right format (GFF), a fastsa file and various tools to convert and index these.
+In most cases, it's much easier to email crispor@tefor.net and ask me to add the genome, then you can download it as above.
+If this is not what you want, you can add a genome yourself, there even is a script for it.
+Look into the "tools" directory https://github.com/maximilianh/crisporWebsite/tree/master/tools, try the script crisprAddGenome.
+You will need to download the UCSC tools `twoBitToFa` and `bedToBigBed` from http://hgdownload.cse.ucsc.edu/admin/exe/linux.x86_64/ and install the tool `gffread` by installing cufflinks on your machine (e.g. with `apt-get install cufflinks`).

 The subdirectory usrLocalBin contains other required tools for this script, you can copy them into /usr/local/bin of your machine, they are 64bit static linux binaries and should work on most current machines.